When is the best time to visit Wroclaw?

 But we should agree that February is probably the best month to visit some of the great museums in Wroclaw!
 Here in the picture you see the “Centrum Historii Zajezdnia”.
 It gives you great insights on the history of Wroclaw and Poland from 1939 to the present.

-We also recommend a visit in the contemporary museums, on which you can find more information here in our article about the alternative top 10 in Wroclaw.
+We also recommend a visit in the contemporary museums, on which you can find more information here in our article about the alternative things to do in Wroclaw.

 Another important event is the so called “fat thursday” which is a traditional feast before the Lent starts – the time of fasting.
 Expect to eat large quantities of sweets – you can also get the original local crossaints from Poznan (Rogal świętomarciński) in Wroclaw these days…